- -zł62.63

 No product available!

-The board is equipped with the ATSAMD51J19 microcontroller with ARM Cortex-M4 core and SPI Flash memory, GPIO pins, connector for connecting the battery with the charging circuit.
-Adafruit 3857
+The board is equipped with a STM32F405 microcontroller with an ARM Cortex-M4 core and SPI Flash memory, GPIO pins, a connector for connecting a battery with a charging circuit and a STEMMA QT socket.
+Adafruit 4382

 Low-power, 2.4GHz spectrum wireless protocol that you can use with iOS without needing special certification.
 Supported by all modern smart phones - excellent for use in portable projects that will make use of an iOS or Android phone or tablet; it also is supported in Mac OS X and Windows 8+.
 Adafruit 2995